8th Annual Austin College Residence Hall

 4. Is the competition residence hall vs. residence hall or our residence hall this year versus the same residence hall against the baseline?

-Both – each residence hall’s goal is to use less electricity but each hall is competing with the other halls for the greatest percent reduction of electricity use. per capita.
+Both – each residence hall’s goal is to use less electricity but each hall is competing with the other halls for the greatest reduction of electricity use.

 5. How will we know our residence hall electricity use?

-Signs of electricity use for each residence will be posted in the WCC, at each residence hall, and available on the Think Green website and Facebook.
-Each Wednesday the standings and results will be announced in the Dining Hall in Wright Campus Center around lunch time, so check to see where your hall stands in the competition.
+Signs of electricity use for each residence will be posted on the WCC televisions and posted at each residence hall.
+Each Wednesday the standings and results will be displayed outside the Dining Hall in Wright Campus Center around lunch time, so check to see where your hall stands in the competition.

 6. My residence hall is in last place in the competition.
 Why should we care?

-You can still earn money for your charity if you can continue to decrease electricity use.
+You can still earn money for Harvey relief if you can continue to decrease electricity use.

 No, but your efforts to reduce electricity use on campus don’t have to end when the competition is over.
 All of the electricity you help the campus save allows the campus to use that money for other programs.